Wigner rotations and an apparent paradox in relativistic quantum information: Wigner rotations and the detection of genuine free particle states

 \section{Wigner rotations and the detection of genuine free particle states}

 Before concluding, we would like to briefly discuss the influence of the Wigner rotations on the detection of genuine free particles states in different reference frames.
 A particle in a superposition of momenta $\tilde{\psi}(p)\propto \mathrm{e}^{-p^2W^2/2}$ in the $y$ direction in the reference frame $S^{(0)}$, for instance, is what we call a genuine free particle state, since the state can be constructed without reflections of the wavefunction, with a uniform potential in the whole space.
 We will consider here that the spatial wavefunction $\psi(y)$ is given by Eq. (\ref{wavefunction}) with $K(p^0)\propto\sqrt{m/p^0}$ \cite{grandy}.
-In Fig. \ref{fig2} we plot $|\psi'(y)|^2$ for the state in a reference frame $S^{(1)}$ that moves with velocity $\beta \bs{\hat{z}}$ in relation to $S^{(0)}$ when the particle spin in $S^{(0)}$ is prepared in eigenstates of $\hat{\sigma}_z$ and $\hat{\sigma}_x$ for $W=\lambdabar/\hbar=1/(mc)$ and $\beta=0.995c$.
+In Fig. \ref{fig2} we plot $|\psi'(y)|^2$ in reference frame $S^{(0)}$ and $|\psi'(y)|^2$ in a reference frame $S^{(1)}$ that moves with velocity $\beta \bs{\hat{z}}$ in relation to $S^{(0)}$ when the particle spin in $S^{(0)}$ is prepared in an eigenstate of $\hat{\sigma}_z$ for $W=\lambdabar/\hbar=1/(mc)$ and $\beta=0.995c$.
 The difference between the two cases is very small, specially when it is considered that the detection probability corresponds to the integral of the square modulus of the wavefunction in regions greater than $\lambdabar$.
 This difference does not increase much by choosing other values for $W$ and $\beta$.
-However, the probabilities of finding the particle in each region must be exactly the same in both situations, otherwise a paradox similar to the one previously discussed would appear.
+However, the probabilities of finding the particle in each region must be exactly the same in both frames.
 So, if in some cases the difference is found to be above the quantum fluctuations, this indicates that the definition of the wavefunction and/or detection probability used are non-physical.